LOOSE-LIPS/loose-lips-2.0/src/routes/blog/rowka-deconstruct-ep/index.md

 banner:
   - imported/rowka-deconstruct-ep/image966.jpeg
 description: >-
-  While Rowka may not be a name you may be too familiar with, I&rsquo;d be willing to bet that if you&rsquo;ve been to any decent techno event in the UK in the last year, you&rsquo;ll have heard at least one of his productions or remixes.
+  While Rowka may not be a name you may be too familiar with, I’d be willing to bet that if you’ve been to any decent techno event in the UK in the last year, you’ll have heard at least one of his productions or remixes.
 Miles Murgett, the Manchester-based producer has kept his nose to [...]Read More...
 published: true
 tags: release-review
 featured: false